glasnt/talks/2019_10_PyGotham.podium/slides.md

 ---
 <br><br>
-# to deploy a stateful app
+# to deploy a stateful app:
 ???

 and for any stateful application, you have at the bare minimum three major segments